Role-Based Access Control for FA

 RBAC can control access to areas of the FA administration page.
 For example, the Settings tab on the FA administration page is displayed only if the user has explicit role-based access to it.
 If such access is granted, it is granted to all settings, not just the ones that relate to the manager’s team of agents.
 Access to the Hierarchy Reload section of the Settings tab is controlled separately.
 A user might have access to the Settings tab, but not to the Hierarchy Reload portion of the tab.

 In this example, our user is called FA Supervisor.
-To configure the scenario described above for this user (allow access to the Settings tab, but restrict access to the Hierarchy Reload section), you assign privileges to the FA Supervisor role using Configuration Manager.
+To configure the scenario described above for this user (allow access to the Settings tab, but restrict access to the Hierarchy Reload section), you assign privileges to the FA Supervisor Role using a Genesys configuration interface, such as Genesys Administrator or GAX.

 See FA Access Privileges for the list of Frontline Advisor privileges, including notes about privilege dependencies.